 We parked our first car along a dirt road just north of the tiny town of Mountian Springs, then followed a social trail up a ridge leading east.
 This ridge led to the limestone crest just west of our canyon.
 We descended on a wide slope and then dropped north into Mud Spring Canyon.
 Some light bushwhacking led to the technical stuff.
 The first section of rappels (4-6 of them, depending on if you link some together, or avoid the main drainage to bypass one of the raps) are fun and have some nice views down the canyon.
 After these rappels, the canyon lets up for a bit and we rock hopped to the second section of rappels, where the fun really began.
 Only one of these rappels in this section is actually necessary, all the others avoidable via bypasses.
 There were a couple of potholes for us, a rappel into a full swimmer, and a small waterfall.
 It was nice.
 Once past the last rappel, we did some more boulder hopping until we located a social trail on the north side of the drainage and followed this to where we parked the second car.
 Along the way, we encountered a mountain bike trail that facilitated desert travel.

-Please consider helping me out if you find my site useful.
-I'm not sponsored, so all site fees are out-of-pocket and my time preparing these trip reports is unpaid.
-You can also hire me as a web developer.
+Hire/refer me as a web developer or send me a few bucks if you find my site useful.
+I'm not sponsored, so all fees are out-of-pocket and my time preparing trip reports is unpaid.
 I really appreciate it!